Denver Modified Bitumen Roof Repair, Install & Replacement

 Advantages Of Modified Bitumen Roofing

-Modified bitumen roofing has several important advantages for the homeowner, such as durability and low maintenance.
+Modified bitumen roofing has several important advantages for the Denver homeowner, such as durability and low maintenance.
 Below are the main reasons why many people choose mod bit for their roof systems.

 - Leak Resistance: Both hot and cold modified bitumen installation methods create a seamless, tight connection between the bitumen sheets.
 The multi-level structure enables the roof to endure all weather elements.

 - Heat and UV Resistance: Modified bitumen has excellent heat-reflective properties.
 This quality makes bitumen UV-resistant and energy-efficient, especially if the installation uses a light-colored sheet or includes a reflective top coating.